 The 2013-14 Research Fellows are:

 JeVonna Caine was born and raised in Tulsa, OK, and currently resides in Oklahoma City.
 She holds a B.S. in Health Education & Promotion from Oklahoma State University.
 JeVonna is pursuing a Masters of Public Health in Health Administration and Policy from the OU Health Sciences Center, while also working at the State Department of Health in the Health Planning & Grants department.
 She has an extensive background in community health education and research with previous positions at Georgetown University and Youth Services of Tulsa.
 Her future aspirations include working at the federal level of government as a health policy analyst concentrating on health disparity issues and quality access to healthcare.
-See her guest blog post in Medicaid funding.
+See her guest blog posts on Medicaid funding and Oklahoma’s primary care physician shortage.

 Ryan Miskell moved to Oklahoma in 2009 to join Teach For America and teach in Tulsa Public Schools.
 In his fifth year with the district, Ryan teaches English Language Learners at Grissom Elementary School.
-Ryan is also working on his Ph.D. in Education Leadership and Policy Studies from The University of Oklahoma.
+Ryan is also working on his PhD in Education Leadership and Policy Studies from The University of Oklahoma.
 At the university, he works as a research associate with the Oklahoma Center for Education Policy, contributing research and writing to the center’s team of researchers.
 In 2012, Ryan earned a Master’s Degree in Education Administration, Curriculum, and Supervision from the University of Oklahoma.
 He earned his Bachelor’s Degree in Political Science from American University in 2009.
-See his guest blog post on the A-F grading system.
+See his guest blog posts on the A-F grading system and on a better way to understand and improve school performance.

 - Bailey Perkins is a second year Master of Public Administration student at the University of Oklahoma and Graduate Assistant for the Carl Albert Center Women’s Leadership Initiative.
 In 2012, she graduated Magna Cum Laude from Oklahoma City University with a Bachelor of Arts degree in Political Science and History.
 Bailey’s passion for community empowerment, political engagement, social justice, and educational equity influences her involvement in various social, community, political and academic organizations.
 She serves on the board of directors for the Oklahoma Institute for Child Advocacy as the advocacy chairman and completed a summer fellowship studying education facility disparities through the Southern Education Foundation.
 See her guest blog post on education funding.